marcin10lw/Fullstack-Todo-list-react/README.md

-# Marcin Augun - To-do list in React
+# Marcin Augun - Fullstack Todo list in React

-## Development in progress...

 ## Description

-I present to you my To-do list created with React.js.
+I present to you my Fullstack Todo list application created with React JS and Firebase.

 Using this tool is a great way to stay organized when we have a lot on our minds.
 Go ahead and make your day more bearable!